Does Six Month Smiles Really Move Teeth Faster Than Regular Braces?

 There are several “short-term orthodontic” companies that offer primary care dentists two-day courses in straightening teeth and then provide them with the marketing and dental supplies necessary to begin offering braces immediately upon leaving the seminar.
 Two of the most popular companies are Six Month Smiles and PowerProx Six Month Braces.
 The demand for these products has been huge because on the surface they offer patients what they want, shorter treatment time for less money.
 What is this new technology and does it really move teeth faster?

-Short-term orthodontics moves teeth the same as orthodontists, not faster
+Short-term orthodontics moves teeth the same speed as regular orthodontic treatment

 There is nothing new about the braces used in short-term orthodontics.
 Some doctors use clear or tooth colored braces.
 Others may offer short-term treatment using good old fashioned silver brackets.
 The braces used by dentists offering reduced treatment time are exactly the same as those used by orthodontists.
 There is nothing in the design of these brackets or wires that moves the teeth any faster.
 The rate at which teeth move is limited by natural processes in the bone and ligaments around the teeth and all doctors play by the same biological rules.
 The speed at which the teeth will move during Six Month Smiles or PowerProx treatment is exactly the same as conventional orthodontic treatment no matter which brand of brackets or wires are being used.
 If the rate of tooth movement is the same, how can they get the same orthodontic result in only six months?